Atom Computing Demonstrates Key Milestone on Path to Fault Tolerance

 I am looking forward to future collaborations with Bert, Eliot, and Jun to drive large-scale quantum computing with applications that change the world.

-Two (electrons) is better than one
+Two (electrons) is Better than One

 Kortny Rolston-Duce, Director of Marketing Communications